Archive | Uncategorized RSS feed for this archive

 Many service businesses have already invested in business insurance.
 You see their workers driving around in trucks with this message painted on the side, “Licensed, bonded, and insured”.
 But what happens to other businesses when a natural disaster hits, they face a lawsuit, or an employee gets injured?

-For companies just starting out, business insurance may be way down on the list of “Things we’d like to invest in.”
+For companies just starting out, business insurance may be way down on the list of “things we’d like to invest in.”
 However, tragedy is not going to wait for you to make more money before it strikes.
-If you’re going to own a business then it’s worth it to protect that company.
+If you’re going to own a business, it’s worth it to protect that company.

 If you don’t have business insurance, then it’s time you call our office.
-At Bennett and Porter, we look at all aspects of your business and then help you determine the best business insurance package for you.
+We look at all aspects of your business and then help you determine the best insurance package for you.

 There are a million things you should be doing to keep your business risks low: